ashleydavis/nodejs-chart-rendering-example/README.md

 ## Generate charts

-Change directory into your local copy of this repo and run the batch file to generate the two example charts:
+Change directory into your local copy of this repo and run the batch file to generate the example chart:

-    gen-charts.bat
+    gen-example-chart.bat